voelzmo/codex/implementation/proto-BOSH/vault.md

           z3: (( param "Define the z3 AWS availability zone" ))
     ```

-1. Provide information in the environment template.
+1. Provide values for error in environment template.

     In your environment's folder, you'll now define the three AWS availability
     zones for Vault to use.